-.NET Core and Open-Source
+.NET Core and open source

 What is .NET Core?

-.NET Core is a general purpose, modular, cross-platform and open source implementation of the .NET Standard.
-It contains many of the same APIs as the .NET Framework (but .NET Core is a smaller set) and includes runtime, framework, compiler and tools components that support a variety of operating systems and chip targets.
+.NET Core is a general purpose, modular, cross-platform, and open-source implementation of the .NET Standard.
+It contains many of the same APIs as the .NET Framework (but .NET Core is a smaller set) and includes runtime, framework, compiler, and tools components that support a variety of operating systems and chip targets.
 The .NET Core implementation was primarily driven by the ASP.NET Core workloads but also by the need and desire to have a more modern implementation.
-It can be used in device, cloud and embedded/IoT scenarios.
+It can be used in device, cloud, and embedded/IoT scenarios.

-Here are the main characteristics of .NET Core:
+The main characteristics of .NET Core are:

 Cross-platform: .NET Core provides key functionality to implement the app features you need and reuse this code regardless of your platform target.
-It currently supports three main operating systems (OS): Windows, Linux and macOS.
+It currently supports three main operating systems (OS): Windows, Linux, and macOS.
 You can write apps and libraries that run unmodified across supported operating systems.
 To see the list of supported operating systems, visit .NET Core roadmap.

 Flexible deployment: there are two main ways to deploy your app: framework-dependent deployment or self-contained deployment.
 With framework-dependent deployment, only your app and third-party dependencies are installed and your app depends on a system-wide version of .NET Core to be present.
-With self-contained deployment, the .NET Core version used to build your application is also deployed along with your app and third-party dependencies and can run side-by-side with other versions.
+With self-contained deployment, the .NET Core version used to build your application is also deployed along with your app and third-party dependencies and can run side by side with other versions.
 For more information, see .NET Core Application Deployment.

 Modular: .NET Core is modular because it's released through NuGet in smaller assembly packages.
-Rather than one large assembly that contains most of the core functionality, .NET Core is made available as smaller feature-centric packages.
-This enables a more agile development model for us and allows you to optimize your app to include just the NuGet packages you need.
+Rather than one large assembly that contains most of the core functionality, .NET Core is made available as smaller, feature-centric packages.
+This modularity enables a more agile development model for us and allows you to optimize your app to include just the NuGet packages you need.
 The benefits of a smaller app surface area include tighter security, reduced servicing, improved performance, and decreased costs in a pay-for-what-you-use model.

-The .NET Core Platform
+The .NET Core platform